About

 My Journey

-I am an educator, leader, and builder.
+I am an author, educator, leader, and builder.
 I have spent my career at the intersection of purpose, strategy, and innovation in independent schools.

 I was an economics major at Virginia Tech.
 As an undergraduate student, I was part of a team that started an Economics Lab.
 My first round of graduate school was to earn a Masters in Middle Grades Education from UNC-Greensboro.
 I was conducting economic research on the rationality of children while also duly enrolled in a Masters program for Economics.
 My career started as a classroom teacher and coach.
 One of my Geometry classes and I collaboratively learned Visual Basic.
 We used it to write an optimization program that solves any Sudoku puzzle.
 I also had the opportunity to start a chess club at my first two schools!